The Power of Email Marketing

-COVID-19 has impacted all of us.
-In this blog, I want to discuss the economic impact it has had on business.
+COVID-19 has impacted all of us, so I want to discuss the economic impact it has had on business.
 While some local businesses struggle to survive, others are thriving.
 Supply and demand issues, along with restrictions imposed for safety and welfare of the public are major contributors to current business vitality.
 But beyond that, there is advertising.

 COVID-19 Uncovers Commonalities